 Aragonese originated around the 8th century as one of many Latin dialects developed in the Pyrenees on top of a strong Basque-like substratum.
 The original kingdom of Aragon (formed by the counties of Aragon, Sobrarbe and Ribagorza) was progressively expanded from the mountain ranges towards the South, pushing the Moors further South in the Reconquista and spreading the Aragonese language.

 The union of the Aragonese Kingdom with Catalan Counties under the same king meant that these territories were linguistically heterogeneous, with Catalan spoken in the eastern region, and Aragonese in the west.
-Moreover, Catalan was the language that expanded into the new territories conquered to the Moors: the Balearic Islands and the new kingdom of Valencia.
-The Aragonese reconquista to the south ended in the kingdom of Murcia, that was ceded by James I of Aragon to the Kingdom of Castile as a dowry for an Aragonese princess.
+Aragonese was the one to expand into the new territories conquered from the Moors: the Balearic Islands and the new kingdom of Valencia.

-Today, Aragonese is one of the most prominent languages in the Aragonese League.
+Today, Aragonese is the most prominent language in the Aragonese League.

 Some historical traits of Aragonese language: